semaphoreci/docs/docs/account-management/organizations.md

 username of the user you'd like to remove and GitHub username of the new project owner in the email.

+**Note:** The new project owner needs to ensure that the following conditions are met before the project ownership transfer:

+1. New project owner needs to have Admin permission level for the repository on GitHub,
+2. If you plan to build private projects, the new owner needs to grant access for Semaphore to all repositories.
+They can do that that under [My Account -> GitHub Settings](https://me.semaphoreci.com/account).
+3. If you plan to build only public projects, the new owner needs to grant access for Semaphore to public repositories.
+They can do that that under [My Account -> GitHub Settings](https://me.semaphoreci.com/account).

 ## Changing the name and the URL of an organization

 If you'd like to change the name of your organization: